TheNoob51/OrbitChat-App/README.md

   <img  width="250px" src="https://github.com/TheNoob51/OrbitChat-App/blob/main/assets/images/logo/logo2.png">
 </p>

-**OrbitChat** is an educational app developed during the NASA Hackathon with the aim of making space exploration both fun and educational.
+**OrbitChat** is an educational app developed with the aim of making space exploration both fun and educational.
 OrbitChat allows users, especially kids, to interact with space-themed features like real-time information about planets, space news, Mars temperature, NASA's "Photo of the Day," and a NASA Gallery for beautiful imagery.
 The app also includes an AI-powered chatbot for educational conversations about space.

 ## 🎯 Main Purpose

-The project was developed as part of a hackathon where the problem statement required us to create an educational app that combines entertainment and learning about space.
+The project was developed as to create an educational app that combines entertainment and learning about space.
 OrbitChat aims to inspire curiosity and a love for space by offering interactive and engaging features.

 ## 🌟 Features